milvus-io/milvus/docs/design_docs/milvus_flush_collections_en.md

 # Flush Collection
-`Flush` operation is used to make sure that inserted data will be written into persistent storage.
-This document will introduce how `Flush` operation works in `Milvus 2.0`.
+The `Flush` operation is used to make sure that inserted data will be written into persistent storage.
+This document will introduce how the `Flush` operation works in `Milvus 2.0`.
 The following figure shows the execution flow of `Flush`.

 ![flush_collections](./graphs/flush_data_coord.png)